rozek/node-red-openai-api/README.md

 [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) is perhaps the most famous of the currently emerging "autonomous agents".
 Modifying its script is not too difficult, but requires to touch several files...

-If you plan to run Auto-GPT within a [Docker](https://www.docker.com/) container (and you should definitely do so), apply the following changes (depending on whether your server's certificate is an officially signe or a locally signed one):
+If you plan to run Auto-GPT within a [Docker](https://www.docker.com/) container (and you should definitely do so), apply the following changes (depending on whether your server's certificate is an officially signed or a locally signed one):

 * with an officially signed certificate
   * edit file `Dockerfile`